litong01/atom/README.md

 # Astra developer tool
-Astra developer tool(ADT) is to setup Astra Control Services(ACS) on OS X, WSL, Windows and Linux environment for development and testing.
+Astra developer tool(ADT) is to setup Astra Control Services(ACS) or Astra Control Center on OS X, WSL, Windows and Linux environment for development and testing.

 ## One time environment setup

    * Pull Astra [polaris](https://github.com/NetApp-Polaris/polaris) source code if you have not.
    * Set up environment variables.
 Use this [example](myenv.sh) script to create your own and save it in a secure place so that you can easily run `source myenv.sh` when you need to.
    * Ensure `/etc/hosts` file has entry `127.0.0.1 integration.astra.netapp.io`
+   * Pulling AC images will require netapp intranet connection

 ## Get Astra developer tool